relax-js/relax/README.md

 #### Debugging
 Currently Relax hooks up to Redux Dev Tools out of the box. (still a work in progress)

-Typically with action creators in redux you'd create a `type` which would also display in the dev tools.
+Typically with action creators in Redux you'd create a `type` which would also display in the dev tools.

 This is how you pass a *type* with Relax.
 Take the action `updateValue` for example:
 ```js